DchunWang/StarGazer/README.md

 # StarGazer
-#it is my first repository on GitHub.
+#It is my first repository on GitHub.